Adelaide Brighton Cement

-The Adelaide Brighton Cement (ABC) site is located on the LeFevre Peninsula, in an industrial area that is adjacent to the residential areas of Birkenhead, Peterhead and Largs Bay.
+The Adbri Cement site is located on the LeFevre Peninsula, in an industrial area that is adjacent to the residential areas of Birkenhead, Peterhead and Largs Bay.

 The company is licensed to undertake several activities of environmental significance including: